-8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Theoretical exam 30.00% 70.00% ESC: Compulsory individual test on the contents of the subject, which includes both theoretical concepts and problem solving.
+8. Evaluation criteria and Grading System Evaluation System Continuous assessment Non- continuous evaluation Description Theoretical exam 30.00% 0.00% ESC: First Mid-term exam in November.
+Compulsory individual exam on the contents of the first part of the subject, which includes both theoretical concepts and problem solving.
 Students must get a minimum of 4 points in this part.
-Theoretical exam 30.00% 0.00% Laboratory sessions 15.00% 30.00% LAB: The practice part of the course will be assessed taking into account the practice reports generated during the lab sessions together with an individual practice exam.
-Students must get a minimum of 4 points in the practice part of the course.
-The practice reports must be correct to pass this part.
-Practicum and practical activities reports assessment 0.00% 0.00% LAB: It will be compulsory to pass the practice reports that will be assessed as Pass or Fail.
-These reports will not have a concrete mark.
-Laboratory sessions 15.00% 0.00% Assessment of active participation 10.00% 0.00% INF: Evaluation corresponding to the participation in the resolution of exercises by the working groups.
-This part is not compulsory. - Total: 100.00% 100.00%
+Theoretical exam 30.00% 0.00% ESC: Second Mid-term exam in November.
+Compulsory individual exam on the contents of the second part of the subject, which includes both theoretical concepts and problem solving.
+Students must get a minimum of 4 points in this part.
+Students who have not passed the first mid-term exam with at least a 4 will have a final exam of the whole course in January, with a weight of 60%.
+Theoretical exam 0.00% 70.00% ESC: Final exam in January.
+Compulsory individual exam on the contents of the subject, which includes both theoretical concepts and problem solving.
+Students must get a minimum of 4 points in this part.
+Practicum and practical activities reports assessment 0.00% 0.00% LAB: It will be compulsory to pass the two practice reports that will be assessed as PASS or FAIL.
+These reports will not have a concrete mark, but a PASS mark will be required to pass the practice part of the subject.
+Practical exam 15.00% 0.00% LAB: Practice exam-First part in October.
+Compulsory individual exam on the contents seen in the first part of the practicals.
+A pass mark in the practical report of the first part will be required to pass this part.
+Practical exam 15.00% 0.00% LAB: Practice exam-Second part in October.
+Compulsory individual exam on the contents seen in the second part of the practicals.
+A pass mark in the practical report of the second part will be required to pass this part.
+Practical exam 0.00% 30.00% LAB: Final practice exam in January.
+Compulsory individual exam on the contents seen during the practicals.
+A pass mark in both practical reports will be required to pass this part of the course.
+Assessment of active participation 10.00% 0.00% INF: Evaluation corresponding to the participation in class in the resolution of exercises by the working groups.
+This part is not compulsory.
+The mark could be recovered in the theory exam both in non- continuous assessment and in the extraordinary exam.
+Total : 100.00% 100.00%